joshtronic/jquery.soundcloud/README.md

 jquery.soundcloud
 =================

-jQuery plugin to inject the SoundCloud player
+jQuery plugin to inject the SoundCloud player.

+Check `example.html` for more information.